Only 13% of Catalan speakers maintain Catalan when they are answered in Spanish.

 Although half the population says they usually start conversations in Catalan, there is a slight decline in these uses (between 1 and 3 points), and an increase in the number of people who never or almost never speak it.
 In absolute figures, there are more than 1.5 million people who always begin speaking in Catalan, 1.8 million who do so often, 1.3 million who rarely begin speaking Catalan, and 1.9 million who never do so; in fact, the survey already made it clear that 1.6 million people never use Catalan.
 Compared to five years ago, there are about 200,000 more people who never start conversations in Catalan and another 100,000 who almost never do so.
 Compared to 10 years ago, there are about 150,000 more people who usually start conversations in Catalan.

 According to place of birth, 70% of those born in Catalonia usually begin conversations in Catalan, while only 15% of foreigners and 25% of those born in the rest of the country do so.
-They begin in Catalan, and 31% never do so.
-According to the Language Policy, this is due to the fact that this "is the age group that receives the most immigration and has not attended school in Catalonia."
-They prefer to "always" (35%) or "never" (33%) to begin conversations in Catalan.
+By age, the group where starting conversations in Catalan is most lacking is among people between 30 and 44 years old (only 14% "always" begin in Catalan and 31% "never" do so), which the Language Policy attributes to the fact that this "is the age group that most receives immigration."
+Among young people aged 15 to 29, more fluent usage is detected ("often" and "rarely" (30%) than among people aged 65 and over, who prefer to "always" (35%) or "never" (33%) to begin conversations in Catalan.

 More multilingual